Bonitasoft-Community/bonita-camp/README.md

-BPMN Camp
+BPM Camp
 ====================

-Slides and exercises for the BPMN Camp events.
+Slides and exercises for the BPM Camp events.

 Content is available in:
 - English